 Assumption #4: “Medical-grade products can only be bought at a medspa or doctor’s office.”

-Also not true!
+This is also not true!
 While this used to be the case back when medical-grade products first came on the scene, the internet has changed the way we purchase skincare.
-Now, you can buy brands considered medical-grade through online retailers or even at more upscale department stores.
+Now, you can buy products from brands that are considered medical-grade through online retailers or even at upscale department stores.

-At the end of the day, this just isn’t a blanket statement that can be made.
-While there are a lot of really great brands out there that call themselves medical-grade, this is a marketing term at the end of the day.
+At the end of the day, you simply can’t make this blanket statement.
+While there are a lot of really great brands out there that call themselves medical-grade, this is essentially a marketing term when it comes down to it.
 Every brand sets out to deliver results for the skin, and which ones you use will depend entirely on your personal skin goals and skin type.

-Much like medical-grade, “professional” isn’t a term that’s regulated in the skincare industry either.
+Much like medical-grade, “professional” isn’t a term that’s regulated in the skincare industry.
 In my experience as an esthetician, professional products are sold exclusively to a licensed professional, be it a dermatologist or esthetician.
-These products are often sold in bulk and meant to be used during treatments (think chemical peels), but the line is also sold to licensed professionals to then sell to their clients or patients under their recommendation.
-This traditionally has meant these products aren’t sold in retail stores, but of course, these lines are starting to get more blurred as the skincare market explodes.
+These products are often sold in bulk and are meant to be used during treatments (think chemical peels).
+They’re also sold to licensed professionals to then sell to their clients or patients under their recommendation.
+Traditionally, this meant that these products weren’t sold in retail stores, but of course, these lines are starting to get blurred as the skincare market explodes.

 Assumption #1: “Professional products will be more effective and give better, faster, more noticeable results than ‘regular’ skincare products.”

-Similar to so-called “medical-grade” products, professional products could have “stronger” formulas, meaning formulas with higher percentages of ingredients like acids and retinol.
+Similar to so-called “medical-grade” products, professional products could have stronger formulas, meaning formulas with higher percentages of ingredients like exfoliating acids and retinol.
 This could potentially drive a faster result, but it could also be more likely to cause skin barrier disruption and irritation.
-You just can’t make a blanket statement for all.
+That’s why it’s wrong to make a blanket statement like this.
 It really just depends on the product and ingredients you’re talking about.

 Assumption #2: “Professional products are more expensive.”

-This can definitely be true since they’re theoretically harder to get than products sold in beauty retailers or online, but I would caution anyone thinking of spending a crazy amount on a single product just because it’s marketed as professional.
+This can definitely be true since they’re theoretically harder to get than products sold in beauty retailers or on the internet, but I would caution against spending a crazy amount of money on a single product just because it’s marketed as professional.
 Again, skincare has come a long way, and almost everyone has access to the same quality ingredients for product formulation.

 Assumption #3: “The product and ingredients have been approved and endorsed by a qualified skincare professional”

-This isn’t necessarily true as you can’t guarantee that anyone in particular is vouching for a product just because it’s marketed as professional.
-The best way to know who endorses is is to look at the source.
+This isn’t necessarily true, as you can’t guarantee that anyone, in particular, is vouching for a product just because it’s marketed as professional.
+The best way to know who endorses it is to look at the source.
 If you get it from a practitioner who recommends it to you, I would consider that an endorsement, but this is more on an individual basis.
 Again, there are no special requirements for testing or reviewing products in order to label them as professional.

-Bottom line, you’re not getting any guarantees by purchasing products sold as “medical-grade” or “professional.”
+At the end of the day, you’re not getting any guarantees by purchasing products sold as “medical-grade” or “professional.”
 Ultimately, these are marketing terms.
-Brands that position themselves as such likely don’t have special access to any type of ingredients or labs.
-Of course, this doesn’t mean there aren’t a lot of great products out there that call themselves medical-grade or professional, but I also don’t believe these products are inherently better than any others.
+Brands that position themselves as such likely don’t have special access to exclusive ingredients or labs.
+Of course, this doesn’t mean there aren’t a lot of great products out there that call themselves medical-grade or professional.
+I just don’t believe these products are inherently better than any others.

 I hope you enjoyed this post and got some valuable insight!
-Nothing I love more than using my formulation background and industry knowledge to help people become smarter, more informed skincare consumers.
+There’s nothing I love more than using my formulation background and industry knowledge to help people become smarter, more informed skincare consumers.
 On that note, check out this at-home chemical peel, which really does give professional-strength results.
 I know this because I use it on my clients during skin treatments.

 Celebrity Esthetician & Skincare Expert